By Staff writer

 "For tenants, there could be no better time to seriously consider becoming a property owner."

-It added: "2017 is likely to be the year when preparations for the Expo 2020 gain full momentum and when the engines of job growth, infrastructure development and economic prosperity are set to rev at full speed."For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It added: "2017 is likely to be the year when preparations for the Expo 2020 gain full momentum and when the engines of job growth, infrastructure development and economic prosperity are set to rev at full speed."real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.